orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Hot reloading abstract & production code, introduce migrations at every level of the stack; how does this look in the editor.
 Test properly?
 What happens inside loops, are they broken, what else is done differently etc..

+Not a si
+Same shape as
+  the dependency tracking we just discussed for hot-reload, but generalized: every computed value memoizes against a content-hash of its inputs;

 ---

 Mixed RTL/LTR syntax